Startseite Focusbereiche

 LoopsAI

-LOOPSAI – ARTIFICIAL INTELLIGENCE OPTIMISES MATERIAL CYCLES FOR A SUSTAINABLE FUTURE OF ABUNDANCE AND WELL-BEING.
+LOOPSAI - ARTIFICIAL INTELLIGENCE OPTIMISES MATERIAL CYCLES

-We at the University of Bremen, Frisches Management and IMPCT want not only to record and better understand highly complex material flows, but also to network them so that a closed cycle is ultimately created.
-This would not only improve supply and demand but also save valuable resources and shorten transport routes.
+The software is available as open source and requires only a few pieces of information to get started.
+IMPCT aims to not only capture and better understand highly complex material flows but also connect them in a way that creates a closed cycle.
+This could not only improve supply and demand but also save valuable resources and reduce transportation distances.